jeffbruce/daily-fantasy-modeling/README.md

 - top level directory: Where the analyses are found.

 ## Analyses
 Core analysis can be found in [draftkings_modeling.ipynb](https://github.com/jeffbruce/daily-fantasy-modeling/blob/master/draftkings_modeling.ipynb).
+If the link doesn't work, try [nbviewer](https://nbviewer.jupyter.org/), it seems to be more consistently capable of rendering jupyter notebooks.